 “When I think back about all of the lives that he destroyed and all of the folks that he has affected over all of these years, I can’t help to get angry,” she said.
 “I want to punch him.”

 Carson-Sandler became the first of the Golden State Killer’s recorded rape victims on June 18, 1976.
-In an HLN documentary on the case, she said she was dozing in bed with her son after her husband left for work.
-Then, she was abruptly awoken.

 That first rape sparked the hunt for the man who authorities say went on to assault and kill more people in California over the next decade.